mhuchette/ML-lab/README.md

 ### Step 1.
 Click on the [link](https://github.com/mhuchette/ML-lab/blob/master/cancer_data.csv) and then right click on `Raw` and then click the `Save link as...` and then click `Save` to download the `cancer_data.csv file` to your computer.
 Don't change the name of the file.
 <img src="https://github.com/mhuchette/ML-lab/blob/master/images/data.png"/>

 ### Step 2.
-Log into your [Watson Studio](http://datascience.ibm.com/) account, then click Projects in the top menubar and select the project you created at the beginning of this proof of technology.
+Log into your [Watson Studio](http://datascience.ibm.com/) account, then click Projects in the top menubar and select the project you created at the beginning of this lab.
 <img src="https://github.com/mhuchette/ML-lab/blob/master/images/Select%20Project.png"/>

 ### Step 3.
 Click the `Add to project > Data Asset` link in the top right of your project pane.